-I believe that in order to produce your best work you need to be honest with your approach towards what you do and what you are.
+I think that in order to produce your best work you need to be honest with your approach towards what you do and what you are.
 Having general principles or guidelines is healthy and they should evolve over time but maintain an essence that defines you as a designer.
 These are mine:

 “Great art makes you wonder, great design makes things clear” - John Maeda.

 When designing we are producing things people will use to get something else done, something important and we probably will never know what it is.
 Therefore we are not creating a piece of Art – something to be looked at and admired in all it's beauty.
 We design to make things clear and easy to use, that is the essence of the product because it's means to an end.
 A well designed product will always be beautiful.

 Design is the details.

 There seems to be a level of conformity with MVP's (Minimum viable products) and the philosophy of test early, fail fast and learn from the results.
 While I think some sort of that is necessary, I believe great products were created while going the extra mile.
 Be obsessed with your best supporter and your worst critic, never call it a day with anything you design, it can always be better.
 That's what differenciates great from good.

 Reuse, recycle and create something new.

 A designer should not reinvent the wheel every time, but use native components on apps and embrace the fluidity of the web on sites.
 Use the affordances provided by best practices stablished in each platform.
 It's very likely that others have faced a similar problem before; do your research and reuse things with no fear, but don't blindly copy – always tweak and improve.
 Follow the rules first and deviate later.
 As Dylan Thomas said "In order to break the rules, first you must follow them.”